Spicewood, Texas: History

 Spicewood was established in the late 19th century, although many residents claim direct lineage from settlers in the early 19th century, many land deeds originating from "script" issued by the Republic of Texas and derived from Spanish land grants.
 The name possibly came from the "spicewood" timber that grew along nearby Little Cypress Creek.
-A post office opened in 1899 with James B. Pangle as its postmaster.
+A post office opened in 1899, with James B. Pangle as its postmaster.
 The Spicewood post office itself moved (2000) from its original location in Spicewood, one mile south to Hollingsworth Corner, and now serves a 100 mi^{2} area in three counties, Burnet, Blanco, and Travis, leading many served to incorrectly believe they actually "live in" old Spicewood-proper.
 As surrounding communities began to decline (early 20th century), many of their residents turned to Spicewood as the focus of local community life.
 A Baptist church was organized in 1908.
-In 1919, Spicewood school replaced nearby Rockvale school (no longer extant, only the graveyard remains) as the official local school.
+In 1919, Spicewood school replaced nearby Rockvale school (no longer extant; only the graveyard remains) as the official local school.
 The population was approximately 100 during the mid-1920s and rose to 125 by 1933.
-Local businesses prospered when Farm Road 93 (present-day State Highway 71) was built through the area during the 1940s.
+Local businesses prospered when Farm to Market Road 93 (present-day State Highway 71) was built through the area during the 1940s.
 In 1949, the school in nearby Haynie Flat consolidated with Spicewood's school district.
 Three years later, Spicewood became part of the Marble Falls Independent School District.
 The population, which stood at around 100 in the 1970s and went up to 110 until 1990, had grown to an estimated 2,000 by 2000.
 It went up to 4,000 in 2010.

-Spicewood has a post office with the ZIP code 78669.
+Spicewood has a post office, with the ZIP code 78669.

 The local magneto-driven Spicewood Telephone exchange was taken over by GTE in the early 1970s and the area is now served by Verizon and cellular phone services.